This article is also available in Spanish here.

 When men pray, they should do so in the absence of contention or anger; when women pray they should dress modestly.
 The reference to women praying is often missed by male commentators but it should be noted.
 In v.9 the words addressed to women lack a verb which must be supplied from v.8.
 In v.8 there are two verbs ‘to desire’ and ‘to pray’, which the adverb at the beginning of verse 9, hōsautōs (= in like manner) shows are both carried over (so Chrysostom, Calvin, Spicq, Barrett, Debilius and Conzelmann).
 (His italics.)

 So, a translation of 1 Timothy 2:8-10 that more fully conveys the intended meaning may be:

-I want the men to pray in every place, raising holy hands without anger and arguments, and likewise I want the woman to pray wearing respectable clothing with propriety and modesty, not to adorn themselves with fancy hair-dos, gold or pearls or expensive clothes but with good works, as is proper for women who profess to be godly.
+I want the men in every place to pray, raising holy hands without anger and arguments, and likewise I want woman to pray, wearing respectable clothing with propriety and modesty; [they are] not to adorn themselves with fancy hair-dos, gold or pearls or expensive clothes but with good works, as is proper for women who profess to be godly.